Skip to content

 Users should always receive content that matches the promise of the search result.
 Clickbait, doorway pages, or irrelevant redirects are misleading and often violate search engine rules.
 Ethical SEO ensures that optimized content is accurate, relevant to the targeted key phrases, and provides genuine value to visitors.

-Plagiarizing or spinning content from other websites and presenting it as original not only harms credibility but also risks penalties for duplicate content.
+Plagiarizing or spinning content from other websites and presenting it as original, or rewriting with AI without added value not only harms credibility but also risks penalties for duplicate content.
+If you want to rank your site higher, you can’t just repeat what everyone else is saying.
+You should add new value to your website visitors.
+Your article page should describe who wrote the article (adding a short author profile) to show trust signals to Google.
 Ethical SEO requires producing unique, high-quality content tailored to the client’s brand and audience.

 Avoid Conflicts of Interest